Save Money for Travel

 Research for better prices

-I compared prices between what I normally spent at Petsmart and what the same exact food and rabbit bedding would cost online at chewy.com and the total savings was a lot!
+I compared prices between what I normally spent at Petsmart and what the same exact food would cost online at chewy.com and the total savings was a lot!
 Those few minutes of comparison shopping (done on my phone while waiting for my son to get a haircut) saved me a lot of money!

 You don’t always have to buy different things to save money.
 In this case, I am using the exact same products and all I did was change the place I bought them.

-I ordered the same food and bedding for my dogs and rabbits that I normally choose.
+I ordered the same food for my dogs that I normally choose.
 There is NO charge for shipping.
 (I have no idea how they can sell things cheaper than places like Petsmart AND not charge for shipping AND still make money.)
 I set up an account to have things automatically shipped to me each month.
 Now I save $70 a month and don’t even have to leave the house.

 It saves me money and time.
 Wow.
 The extra money was my goal, but I have to be honest that the extra time I gained because I no longer have to actually go to the pet store is a huge win, too.